apaudel-umd/jasmine__dragon/README.md

 ## Files
-- order_history.csv
-- teahouse.py
-- testing_teahouse.ipynb
-- dialogue.txt
+- order_history.csv: This is a file used to generate a dataframe and acts as the history of the tea house.
+Used for pandas and seaborn.
+- teahouse.py : This is the main file with all the classes and functions in one place.
+This is the file you have to run.
+- testing_teahouse.ipynb: This is useless for the program, but it was the notebook we used to test code and do the presentation.
+- dialogue.txt: This is used to randomly pick a prompt when user is logged in as a cashier.

 ## Running the program
-You can run the program with <`python` or `python3`> `teahouse.py`.
+You can run the program with <`python`/`python3`> `teahouse.py`.
 Upon starting the program, you can choose to be a `waiter`, `cashier`, or a `customer`.
+No matter who you choose, you have to first enter your name.
+This name will be used to generate the appropriate class.
-A waiter can take/deliver orders and check order history.
+- A waiter can take orders and check order history.
-A cashier can handle payments and check order history.
+- A cashier can take payments check order history, and sort the list of customers.
-A customer can order tea and make payments.
+- A customer can order tea, make a payment, and ask for tea recommendations.
+Please enter the numbers shown to make your selection.
+From here on out, you can enter the numbers to make a choice, and type in the appropriate words when asked any questions.
+The last option will always be `exit` which you can use to close the program.

 ## Output
 **If you are a customer:**